Noga-ng/NCache/README.md

 ];
 ```

-This driver can benefit from PHP OPcache because the cache is loaded through PHP itself rather than decoded from JSON or unserialized at runtime.

-When using this driver, configure its extension:
+Because the generated cache is loaded as PHP, this driver can benefit from
+PHP OPcache instead of requiring JSON decoding or unserialization for each
+read.

+Configure the extension with:

 ```json
 {